HSG-AIML/SSLTransformerRS/README.md

 These backbones can be readily fine-tuned to a range of downstream tasks that utilize Sentinel-1 data, Sentinel-2 data or the fusion of both.
 We provide example Jupyter Notebooks for utilizing these pretrained backbones:

-* `demo/demo_resnet_backbone.ipynb`, for classification using a self-supervised pre-trained `ResNet` backbone
+* `demo/demo_resnet_backbone.ipynb`, for classification using a self-supervised pre-trained `ResNet` backbone, utilizing Sentinel-2 multi-band imaging data, only;
-* `demo/demo_swin_backbone.ipynb`, for classification using a self-supervised pre-trained `SwinTransformer` backbone
+* `demo/demo_swin_backbone.ipynb`, for classification using a self-supervised pre-trained `SwinTransformer` backbone, utilizing a fusion of Sentinel-1 and Sentinel-2 data.

 ## Acknowledging this work

 If you utilize elements from this work for your own work, please cite:

-* Scheibenreif, Hanna, Mommert, Borth; *Self-supervised Vision Transformers for Land-cover Segmentation and Classification*, CVPR 2022 *Earthvision* Workshop
+* Scheibenreif, Hanna, Mommert, Borth, *Self-supervised Vision Transformers for Land-cover Segmentation and Classification*, Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2022, pp. 1422-1431

 and

-* Scheibenreif, Mommert, Borth; *Contrastive Self-Supervised Data Fusion for Satellite Imagery*,  ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Volume V-3-2022
+* Scheibenreif, Mommert, Borth, *Contrastive Self-Supervised Data Fusion for Satellite Imagery*,  ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Volume V-3-2022

 ## Code